hamiltop/flaky_connection/README.md

 # Call FlakyConnection.stop(conn) whenever you want to force a disconnect
 FlakyConnection.stop(conn)

+# Call FlakyConnection.set_latency(conn, 1000) to add latency to each
+# transmission
 ```

 Roadmap
 ===============

 There are probably a bunch of other ways to emulate a bad network.
-First thought
-that comes to mind is adding latency.
+Partial
+transmissions interrupted by disconnect or latency might be interesting.